How to Take Ownership of Files and Folders in Windows

 SEE ALSO: How to Customize Right-Click Context Menu in Windows 10?

 You can use this Take Ownership context menu option to take ownership and gain control of those stubborn inaccessible folders and files.
-After taking full control and ownership, you can easily modify, delete or open files or folders that were inaccessible.
+After taking full control and ownership, you can easily modify, delete, or open files or folders that were inaccessible.

 Hope you liked this tutorial.
 In case you have any problems or suggestions, feel free to write in comments down below.
-You may also subscribe below to get latest tutorials by email.
+You may also subscribe below to get the latest tutorials by email.

 The WindowsApp folder has provided great benefit.
 Thank you.